sarahbaker/www.bakertunes.com/songs/more-than-these.md

 &nbsp;

-Increasingly I am aware of friends and family who are struggling to believe that they have worth and value.
+Increasingly, I am aware of friends and family who are struggling to believe that they have worth and value.

 I have written this song for them and for anyone else who feels that they are not noticed or that they have nothing to give.